steadylearner/Jenkins/README.md

 Create pipeline from UI takes so much time.
 I would build Jenkinsfile and use git CLI Instead also.

+Its payload is Jenkinsfile with [the pipeline API](https://jenkins.io/doc/book/pipeline/syntax/) and shell commands to help it.

 ## Workflow

 1. Install it with Docker and make volumes and link paths and login.